cierelabs/json-complete/README.md

 - [x] Add option for ignoring Symbol keys during encoding
 - [x] Explore encoding numbers as strings
 - [x] Reorder the deferment process to pull the blob/file data out first before trying to encode the data, allowing the normal encoding process to work
+- [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
 - [ ] Convert the output to string and allow the decoder to accept a string
 - [ ] Test Edge, IE 11, and earlier versions
 - [ ] Create polyfill for older IE (espcially the use of Map, without creating a false-positive on the existance of Map)